muhammadpadanta/muhammadpadanta/README.md

 💬 Ask me about **HTML, CSS, Javascript... or anything [here](https://github.com/muhammadpadanta/muhammadpadanta/issues)**

 ⚡ Fun fact **The world's first website went live on August 6, 1991.
-It was created by Tim Berners-Lee, the inventor of the World Wide Web.**
+It was created by Tim Berners-Lee.**

  </div>